 Autodiscover Configuration Settings for Hosted Exchange

-DeploymentPro currently can only officially be used with migration projects where Office 365 is the Destination.
+DeploymentPro currently can only officially be used with migration projects where Microsoft 365 is the Destination.
 If using DeploymentPro with Exchange (either On-Premises or Hosted) as a Destination, a proof of concept should be run first.

 The key element in the configuration is Autodiscover.
 Autodiscover needs to be configured correctly, and it must be reachable from the device that DeploymentPro is running on.
 DeploymentPro will try to detect what the Autodiscover URL and certificate is, based on DNS settings.